breeze833/doodle_app_tutorial/doodle_app4/README.md

 # Demonstration of Doodle Application

+## Version 4

+We enhance the Electron client by allow the user to choose a local PNG and load it into the canvas.
+There are a few async operations involved, both in file loading part and rendering part.
+Please study the code.

 ## Version 3

 In this version, we allow uploading the canvas to the server and saved as static PNG files for later access via URL `/doodles/<png file name>`.
 There ar also new endpoints for serving the uploaded doodles: